Groenendael Priory: Architecture and fittings

 A chapel with two altars, which were built by Ruysbroeck, Coudenberg, Hinckaert, and Jan van Affinghem (the cook), was consecrated in March 1344.
-The cloister is characterized by arched windows in a building, which is otherwise simple in construction.
+The cloister is characterised by arched windows in a building, which is otherwise simple in construction.
 The prior's house was built in 1783, shortly before the final closing of the priory, and it was restored in 2009.
-The scriptorium was built shortly after 1435, abandoned in the early sixteenth century after the rise of the water table, and re-discovered in 2005.
+The scriptorium was built shortly after 1435, abandoned in the early 16th century after the rise of the water table, and re-discovered in 2005.
 The room and its preserved architecture are unique examples of medieval architecture; it is in need of restoration.
-The laundry room, built in 1743, was converted into a ranger house in the nineteenth century.
+The laundry room, built in 1743, was converted into a ranger house in the 19th century.
 The nave of the church was converted.
 The barn, which was built after 1777, now serves as the Bosmuseum "Jan van Ruusbroec" (Museum of the Sonian Forest).
-A water mill, built in 1662 along the river was transformed into a house during the second half of the eighteenth century.
+A water mill, built in 1662 along the river, was transformed into a house during the second half of the 18th century.
 There are terraced gardens located on the southern slope behind the nave of the church.
 Some of the church furniture was reused in area churches.
 The main altar is from Herfelingen and other are from Erps-Kwerps.
 The stalls were made in Vilvoorde.
 The confessionals are from Wezembeek.
 The Bishop of Cambrai was benefactor of Groenendael's monastic library.

-The remains of the former priory are protected since 1998.
+The remains of the former priory have been protected since 1998.